tanu-12/Day_to_day/README.md

 the long paragraph all the bullshit is only there because i texted first I took the action if i hadn't he would not be even bothered

+sept 21st 2024
+today is a weekend I waited for someone to give me tea . i didn't get it. is it too bad to expect i made every morning tea from sunday to saturday There are 3 other people who are capable of making tea but didn't i feel very tired and upset